 The lecture was introduced by Professor Jeffrey Hamburger, Chair of the Standing Committee on Medieval Studies at Harvard University.
 His welcome was followed by a short presentation of American Friends of Chartres activities and projects and a photographic presentation by Art Sacré Photographers, Dennis Aubrey and PJ McKey of Via Lucis Photography.

 Paul Crossley was educated at Downside School and Trinity College Cambridge, where he read Law and History of Art.
 He completed his doctorate on the history of Polish Medieval architecture at Trinity College and the Jagiellonian University in Krakow.
 From 1971 to 1990 he was a Lecturer and Senior Lecturer in the History of Art at Manchester University.
 In 1990 he joined the teaching staff of The Courtauld Institute, first as a Senior Lecturer and then (from 2002) as a Professor.
 He is a Fellow of the Society of Antiquaries and a Foreign Fellow of the Polish Academy of Arts and Sciences.

 For Professor Crossley, “the business [of Gothic cathedrals] is to persuade, charm, delight and overwhelm”.
-To read this lecture in full, please turn to the chARTres: Pathway of Ideas page on this site.
+You can read this lecture in full here.

 Photographers PJ McKey and Dennis Aubrey have spent much of the last decade documenting the Romanesque and Gothic churches of France and Spain.